apache/trafficcontrol/docs/source/development/traffic_ops.rst

 .. option:: --cfg CONFIG

-	Specify the path to a configuration file for the tests.
-If not specified, it will attempt to read a file named ``traffic-ops-test.config`` in the working directory.
+	Specify the path to the `Test Configuration File`_.
+If not specified, it will attempt to read a file named ``traffic-ops-test.conf`` in the working directory.

 	.. seealso:: `Configuring the Integration Tests`_ for a detailed explanation of the format of this configuration file.
 .. option:: --fixtures FIXTURES